Materials Science (MATS)

 MATS 445, WELDING METALLURGY, 4 Credits

-Theory-based course focused on the metallurgy of welds.
-Topics covered include welding/joining processes, heat input, diffusion, solidification, phase transformation, materials compatibility and welding defects.
-This is NOT a practical welding class.
+Focuses on theories and key concepts of the metallurgy of welds.
+Topics include welding methods, heat input, diffusion, solidification, phase transformation and welding defects.

 MATS 499, SPECIAL TOPICS, 1-16 Credits